COLUMN-Investors hit snooze button on U.S. debt alarm: James Saft

 By James Saft

-Oct 27 With less than a week to go before the U.S. runs out of money to pay its bills, you'd have been forgiven for thinking that very few investors actually care.
+Oct 27 With less than a week to go before the U.S. runs out of money to pay its bills, you'd be forgiven for thinking that very few investors actually care.

-Whether that belief was justified when Congressional leaders struck a tentative two-year budget plan which would defer the next battle beyond the 2016 presidential elections is debatable.

-Investors remain happy to walk to the edge of the budget cliff with politicians, a fact that tells us much about the world: that when it comes to the big issues like default, investors put tremendous, arguably naive, trust in officialdom.

-There were few sizable moves in prices traceable to the prospect of the U.S. hitting the debt ceiling, something that, absent a deal, would have happened Nov.
+Outside of remote corners of finance, like the market that offers, arguably pointless, insurance against default, there have been few sizable moves in prices traceable to the prospect of the U.S. hitting the debt ceiling, something that absent a deal will happen Nov.
 3.

-In the days before the deal, short-term Treasury bills had been hit, sending minuscule yields higher by commensurately small amounts, but even when the Treasury last week canceled an auction planned for Tuesday the result was far from carnage.
+Short-term Treasury bills have been hit, sending minuscule yields higher by commensurately small amounts, but even when the Treasury last week cancel led an auction planned for Tuesday the result was far from carnage.

 Taking a broader look at risk assets, the debt ceiling issue has coincided with a 7.5 percent rally in the S&P 500 over a month and the highest inflows into high-yield bonds in eight months last week.